Shaunak-Kunde/CodTech-IT-Solutions-Pvt-Ltd-Internship-Task-2-Deep-Learning-Project/readme.md

-# CODTECH Internship – Task 2: Deep Learning Project
+# CODTECH Internship – Task 2: Deep Learning Project for Plant Disease Classification

+# Company:- CodTech IT Solutions Pvt.
+Ltd., Hyderabad
+# Name:- Shaunak Damodar Sinai Kunde
+# Intern ID:- CT04DY1729
+# Domain:- Data Science
+# Duration:- 4 weeks
+# Mentor:- Muzammil Ahmed

 This project is part of my CODTECH Virtual Internship under Data Science.
 The goal is to build a deep learning model for image classification using the Plant Disease dataset from Kaggle.